eth-ait/hci-project-group-2/Deliverables/Study_Report.md

 ![Questions - Understandable visualization of information](/img/study_report/requirement_visualisation.png)

-The visualisations of the various requirements were understandable and supported the user in their tasks.
+The visualisations of the various requirements were understandable.
+One user commented that the visualisations were very useful to understand the requirements.

 ![Questions - Preferred way of searching requirements](/img/study_report/preferred_searching_method.png)